jorge-cardoso/jorge-cardoso.github.io/index.md

 + Translate theory into practice

-If need more information explaining what a PhD/MSc thesis is about, you can browse over the following links:
+If you need more information explaining what a PhD/MSc thesis is about, you can browse over the following links:

 + [Writing a Thesis Proposal](https://www.sydney.edu.au/content/dam/students/documents/learning-resources/learning-centre/writing-a-thesis-proposal.pdf), Learning Centre, University of Sydney.
 + [How to write a great research paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/giving-a-talk/writing-a-paper-slides.pdf), by Simon Peyton Jones at Microsoft Research.